Integration Pane

 -

-The update feature is currently only available for OData services.The service information presented in the Used in this app section represents the service that is currently consumed; information about the newer version of the service would be visible in the search results.
+The update feature is currently only available for OData services.The service information presented in the Used in this app section represents the service that is currently consumed; information about the newer version of the service is visible in the search results.
 In the example above, version 1.2.0 of BikeSubscriptionService is currently consumed in the app.
-If you search for “BikeSubscriptionService”, it will list the new service version, showing the elements of that newer version.
-Note that the newer version could include elements that are not available in the current version of the service that is consumed in your app, or conversely, your app could use elements of the service that are no longer available in the new version of the service. -
+If you search for "BikeSubscriptionService", the new service version is listed, showing the elements of that newer version.
+The newer version could include elements that are not available in the current version of the service that is consumed in your app, or conversely, your app could use elements of the service that are no longer available in the new version of the service. -

-Information icon allows you to view further details for the service and a link to go directly to the Service Details screen in the Catalog:
+Information icon – view further details for the service and a link to go directly to the Service Details screen in the Catalog:

 External Entities, Attributes, and Associations

-External entities are grouped in the Entities folder, under the service name.
-Expanding an entity displays its description and attributes and associations.
+External entities are grouped in the Entities folder under the service name.
+Expanding an entity displays its description, attributes, and associations.

 In the search results, the visible elements are not all available elements in the service, but just the selection that matches the search term.
 For any service in the list, you can click Show details to see the full list of the exposed entities, associations, and attributes for that service.